BwackNinja/ChessRPG/README.md

 ChessRPG
 ========

-Combine the elements of Chess and RPG to make a magical fun game
+Combine the elements of Chess and RPG to make a magical fun game.